 Estimated reading time: 3 minutes

 Regardless of industry, the small business world is ever-changing.
 In 2020, we saw resilient small business owners shift their offerings and operations in the wake of COVID-19.
-In 2021, we saw the ripple effect of this adaptability and a renewed interest in shopping small and locally.
-Now, we’re looking ahead to how small business will continue shifting in 2022.
+In 2021 and 2022, we saw the ripple effect of this adaptability and a renewed interest in shopping small and locally.
+Now, we’re looking ahead at small business trends to see how things will continue shifting in 2023.

 We recently worked with Andrew Grill, a leading Futurist, who has predicted key trends that will impact small businesses over the next five years.
 He notes that the pandemic has permanently shifted consumer behavior and sparked a reset in the way small businesses operate.
 And because small businesses have proven to be so agile, they’re well positioned to take advantage of this shift.

-Here’s what the future looks like for these small business industries in the next five years:
+Here’s what he thinks the future looks like for these small business industries in the next five years:

 - The fitness industry should be ready to embrace Virtual Reality wearables, as well as continued at-home workouts and equipment.